aiortc/aiortc/examples/videostream-cli/README.rst

 .. code-block:: console

-   $ python cli.py --play-from video.mp4
+   $ python cli.py offer --play-from video.mp4

 If you want to recording the received video you can run one of the following: